 “You’re only here for one more day right?”
 She said as we began walking up the hill that overlooked the town.
-I remembered her as having vibrant hair, almost the color of the leaves, but somehow just different enough that I wouldn’t get the two confused.
+I remembered her as having vibrant hair, almost the color of leaves, but somehow just different enough that I wouldn’t get the two confused.
 She had a white dress on that swayed in the summer breeze, and her skin was pale against the light of the sky.

 “Then the answer is no.” I turned to look at her with a small smile.
-She smiled back, and in her dark eyes I could see the dying clouds drifting on by.
+She smiled back, and in her dark eyes I could see the dying clouds drifting by.
 We walked over to the shade, and I peered over to see the town.

 “This is a really a great place.
 I understand why my sister decided to move here–” I began to tell her, “My parents were so worried at first.
 But in reality, they had nothing to worry about.
 My sister made a place for herself here.
 A place beyond our parents, a place beyond our own expectations of her.
 It’s not in my power to intrude on that place.”

-“It’ll just be a little lonely, you know?”
-She said as she rolled onto the grass and peered through the branches in the tree.
+“It’s going to get lonely,” she said as she rolled onto the grass and peered through the branches in the tree.

 “It’s funny.
 No one here has ever been able to interest me like you have,” her smiles threatened to send me into another world, but I was far from falling into them.